 A Plague Tale: Innocence Review

-Posted: A year ago, last updated 2 days ago.
+Posted: 20 months ago, last updated 2 days ago.

 Thank you for using our resource, supported by AskAboutGames, ParentZone and PlayAbility Initiative.
 We are editorially independent, written by parents for parents, but welcome sponsorship, partnership and suggestions.
 Email our editor for details on these opportunities.

 The information on this database is designed to support and complement the in-depth discussion and advice about video game "addiction", violence, spending and online safety in the Taming Gaming book.
 If you have any concerns or questions in these areas, email our editor who is quick to respond or can arrange for a one-to-one conversation.